 Atlantic Cape does not have dormitories.
-The College offers a listing of local available housing.
+The College offers a listing of local available housing, but makes no recommendation and has no role/liability in any housing agreements.
 Call (609) 343-5085 for information.

 ID Cards

 All students are issued a free Atlantic Cape photo identification card upon verification of enrollment status and with the presentation of a valid photo ID (ex: driver license/ passport).
 This card MUST be presented upon request of any College personnel.
 It must be updated at the beginning of each semester upon verification of enrollment status.
 In order to utilize college services, students must have a valid Atlantic Cape ID.